sophia-zube/incari-doc/getting-started/first-steps/incari-studio.md

 ![Docking Modules together.](../../.gitbook/assets/Studio_TabsModules.gif)

-**Modules** can be also used as independent windows, which can be very useful when working with more than one screen.
+**Modules** can also be used as independent windows, which can be very useful when working with more than one computer screen.

 ![Module as an independent window.](../../.gitbook/assets/Studio_IndependentModule.gif)

-**Modules** that are individual windows can be locked so they do not dock on the main Incari Studio interface.
-This is done by clicking on the lock icon that appears on the top-right of a **Module** that is being seen as an independent window.
+**Modules** that are individual windows can be locked so they do not dock on the main **Incari Studio** *Interface*.
+This is done by clicking on the lock icon that appears on the top-right of a **Module** that is displayed as an independent window.

 ![Locked Module.](../../.gitbook/assets/Studio_LockedModule.gif)